 Cashiers, NC

-Cascading more than 800 feet tall, Whitewater Falls is the tallest waterfall in the Eastern United States – and it’s easily accessible just over the border into North Carolina and close to Gorges State Park.
+Cascading more than 800 feet, Whitewater Falls is the tallest waterfall in the Eastern United States.
+It’s easily accessible and just over the border in North Carolina.
+It’s close to Gorges State Park.

-The trail is a paved quarter-mile walk that gets you to the overlook of the falls.
-You can go down a stairway to get a closer view.
+The trail is a paved quarter-mile walk that leads to an overlook.
+You can go down a stairway for a closer view.

 Mingo Falls